lvh/regex-crossword/README.md

 * This is woefully inefficient: I could also directly constrain some lvars using the parse tree of the regex.
-* Because we use finite domain constraints, if this thing ever decides to use the full Unicode space (or even the BMP), we're probably screwed.

 * This doesn't know how to deal with backrefs, since backrefs are constraints across lvars.
 (Of course the logic engine knows how to do that, I just haven't implemented it yet.
 The real trick is getting the regex part to grok it --